umq7573/legistar-monitor/README.md

 ## Data Directory

-The `data/` directory contains JSON output from API calls.
+The `data/` directory is used by the hearing monitor to store `seen_events.json` (a record of all events processed), `categorized_events.json` (events categorized by change type for the latest run), and `changes_summary.json` (a summary of the latest changes).
 This data can be used for further analysis or as input to other applications.

+The `archive/` directory contains older exploratory scripts and sample JSON outputs from previous API calls, which are not part of the active monitoring system.